A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Preprocessing 2D poses}

-The 2D poses estimated on the edge computing systems are first preprocessed to remove noisy samples.
-Two major artifacts were observed for the detected poses from the pose detection model~\cite{papandreou2018personlab}: non-human poses and temporal inconsistencies.
-First, the model considers patterns on the walls and floor as humans due to the way the camera views the area from the ceiling.
-These non-human poses remain stationary over time and do not change rapidly.
-Thus, we remove those false positives (non-human samples) by identifying poses in subsequent frames where pose changes are near zeros.
-Second, 2D poses lack temporal consistency since the model estimates poses frame-by-frame.
-It was observed that a number of poses had their left and right sides flipped or missing between frames (false negatives).
-We used Kalman filter-based temporal smoothing to denoise and fill missing detections~\cite{10.1115/1.3662552}.
-For the Kalman filter, linear constant model was used for modeling temporal changes in keypoint locations of COCO poses, which have 17 keypoints~\cite{lin2014microsoft}, $X_t=[u_1 v_1, u_2 v_2, \cdots, u_{17} v_{17}, \dot{u}_1 \dot{v}_1, \dot{u}_2 \dot{v}_2, \cdots, \dot{u}_{17} \dot{v}_{17}]$, where $u$ and $v$ are $x$ and $y$ location of each keypoint and $\dot{u}$ and $\dot{v}$ are the velocity of location changes.
+The 2D poses estimated by the edge computing systems undergo a preprocessing step to eliminate noisy data.
+We identified two primary issues in the poses detected by the pose detection model~\cite{papandreou2018personlab}: non-human poses and temporal inconsistencies.
+The model occasionally misinterprets patterns on the walls and floor as human poses due to its overhead camera perspective.
+These non-human poses remain static over time and show minimal pose changes.
+Consequently, we identify and remove these false positives (non-human samples) by examining subsequent frames for near-zero pose changes.
+The second issue relates to the lack of temporal consistency in 2D poses because the model estimates poses frame by frame.
+Some poses exhibit discrepancies, such as left and right sides being flipped or even missing entirely between frames (false negatives).
+To address this, we implement temporal smoothing using a Kalman filter-based approach to reduce noise and fill in missing pose detections~\cite{10.1115/1.3662552,chan2011implementation}.